libsncu. (2014, July 23). Citation: A (very) brief introduction [Video]. YouTube. https://youtu.be/IMhMuVvXCVw

 An indirect quotation (paraphrase) is when you express an idea or concept from another author’s work in your own words.
 Using an indirect quote involves taking information from the original source and paraphrasing or putting it into your own words.

-When you paraphrase, you must also credit the original source (APA).
+When you paraphrase, you must also credit the original source.

 The following guidelines may help you when citing indirect (paraphrase) quotations: